Why is this important?

 This Premier’s Priority means helping people experiencing street homelessness find secure and stable housing.
-This would place them in the best position to improve their health and wellbeing, and their educational and economic outcomes.
+This would place them in the best position to improve their health and wellbeing, and achieve their educational and economic goals.

 How are we tracking?

 The COVID-19 pandemic demanded a prompt response from housing and homelessness services to protect people experiencing homelessness and the broader community from further transmission.
-Department of Communities and Justice (DCJ) Housing, Community Housing Providers and Specialist Homelessness Services have continued to provide accommodation and support to people sleeping rough throughout the COVID-19 Pandemic.
-This has included increasing the number of assertive outreach street patrols being carried out to engage with people sleeping rough.
-We’re also offering more flexibility in temporary accommodation in the hope people will engage with our services and find a long term solution to their homelessness.
+The Department of Communities and Justice (DCJ), Community Housing Providers and Specialist Homelessness Services continued to provide accommodation and support to people sleeping rough throughout the COVID-19 pandemic.
+This included increasing the number of assertive outreach street patrols to engage with people sleeping rough, additional funding to services to meet the emergency accommodation needs of people experiencing homelessness, and the roll out of the Together Home program.
+We also offered more flexibility in temporary accommodation in the hope people would engage with our services and we could support them to find a long-term solution to their homelessness.

 Gathering accurate data about the number of people experiencing street homelessness is essential to informing the best way to target resources to those who need the most support.

 The NSW Government has committed to undertaking annual street counts of people experiencing street homelessness to deliver more regular data on progress towards achieving the Premier’s Priority target.
-Street counts help foster local collaboration and inform local approaches to prevention, housing options and post-crisis support.
+Street counts help foster local collaboration and inform local approaches to prevention and the provision of housing options and post-crisis support.